These Super Bowl tickets are 50% off if the game is a blowout

 Friss says the average sale price on GameHedge tickets is currently just under $10,000, and that premium seats are selling the fastest, but declined to say how many the company has sold.

-GameHedge says that, to put buyers' minds at ease, all of the tickets it resells listed are purchased from "pre-qualified, screened, professional ticket agencies and individual resellers."
+GameHedge says that, to put buyers' minds at ease, all of the tickets it resells are purchased from "pre-qualified, screened, professional ticket agencies and individual resellers."

 For the first time ever, Super Bowl tickets went on sale in June last year -- eight months ahead of kickoff -- through On Location, the NFL's official ticket sales site.
 Prior to this year, Super Bowl tickets have only been available through a lottery that begins a couple of weeks before the game.